IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-tuexen-opsawg-pcapng.md

    | SHB v1.0  |                      Data                         |
    +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~~
-{: #physical-file-layout-figure title="File structure example: Typical layout with a single Section Header Block"}
+{: #physical-file-layout-fig title="File structure example: Typical layout with a single Section Header Block"}

-   {{three-section-blocks-figure}} shows a file that contains three headers, and is normally
+   {{three-section-blocks-fig}} shows a file that contains three headers, and is normally
    the result of file concatenation.
 An application that understands
    only version 1.0 of the file format skips the intermediate section
    and restart processing the packets after the third Section Header.